Arizona Republic mum on “political lynching”

 Seeing Red AZ is a politically conservative site, not in the business of giving aid and comfort to Dems.
 However, the vicious assaults on this woman are reprehensible, and standing by in silence would be condoning this despicable behavior.
-We would be remiss not acknowledging that fact, regardless of race or party affiliation.
+We would be remiss not acknowledging that fact, regardless of ethnicity or party affiliation.

 To complicate this sordid mess, Maupin, who fashions himself as a civil rights leader and a minister, is livid because Councilman Michael Nowakowski, a Hispanic with a Polish surname, has endorsed Kate Gallego — who is neither black nor Hispanic.
 Maupin is goading him to “do the right thing and withdraw his endorsement of Kate Widland-Gallego.”
 Maupin chides Nowakowski to “support black leadership and promote diversity,” and calls Gallego a “white sham candidate in brown face,” “an interloping political puppet,“ (albeit with a degree from Harvard and an MBA from the Wharton Business School at the University of Pennsylvania) and “a white political patsy.”
 He also refers to her as “a power-hungry white…who not is openly campaigning as white.”

-And if that’s not stomach-turning enough, Maupin accuses Councilman Nowakowski of “practicing the politics of racial exploitation and engaging in the attempted political lynching of Phoenix’ black community.”
+If that’s not stomach-turning enough, Maupin accuses Councilman Nowakowski of “practicing the politics of racial exploitation and engaging in the attempted political lynching of Phoenix’ black community.”